-2015 Liberty Medal Nominee: His Holiness the 14th Dalai Lama of Tibet
+2015 Liberty Medal Winner: His Holiness the 14th Dalai Lama of Tibet

 In announcing the award, National Constitution Center president and CEO Jeffrey Rosen cited the Tibetan spiritual leader’s work in emphasizing “the ideals of freedom, dialogue, and tolerance.”